1,000+ Opportunities

 Major Declaration: Washington Individual and public assistance are now available for the areas affected by severe storms, straight-line winds, flooding, landslides and mudslides from December 5-19, 2025.
 Disaster Response & Recovery Lead and coordinate federal response efforts after disasters and emergencies.
 Instill equity as a foundation of emergency management.

-Based on current listing details, eligibility includes: State (includes the fifty states, the District of Columbia, and the U. S. Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State (includes the fifty states, the District of Columbia, and the U. S. Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program